Radon Transform on spheres and generalized Bessel function associated with dihedral groups: Odd Dihedral groups

 where $k \geq 0, \rho,r \geq 0, \theta,\phi \in [0,\pi/n]$, and

-In order to adapt our method to those groups, we need to write down the product formula for orthonormal Jacobi polynomials in the limiting case $\alpha = -1/2$ or equivalently $k_1=0$.
-But note that, from an analytic point of view, this generalized Bessel function is obtained from the one associated with even dihedral groups via the substitutions $k_1=0, p=n$.
-Hence one expects the product formula for orthonormal Jacobi polynomials still holds in the limiting case.
-Indeed, the required limiting formula was derived in \cite{Dij} p.194 using implicitely the fact that the Beta distribution $\mu^{\alpha}$ converges weakly to the dirac mass $\delta_1$.
+In order to adapt our method to these groups, we need to write down the product formula for orthonormal Jacobi polynomials in the limiting case $\alpha = -1/2$ or equivalently $k=0$.
+This task was achieved in \cite{Dij} p.194 using implicitly the fact that the Beta distribution $\mu^{\alpha}$ converges weakly to the Dirac mass $\delta_1$ as $\alpha \rightarrow -1/2$.
 In order to fit it into our normalizations, we proceed as follows: use the well-known quadratic transformation (\cite{Dunkl}):

 where $P_j^{\alpha,\beta}$ is the (non orthonormal) $j$-th Jacobi polynomial, together with $\cos(2n\theta) = 1-2\sin^2(n\theta)$ to obtain

 Now, let $k > 0$ and recall that the squared $L^2$-norm of $P_j^{-1/2,k-1/2}$ is given by (\cite{Dunkl})